nijiazhi/MachineLearning-StepByStep/README.md

 This project contains some machine learning resource, such as interesting code and skills.
 I will update it from time to time.
-If u have some special problem about the prject, u can take the issues.
+If you have some special problem about the prject, you can take the issues.

 - Optimization Algorithm